rue-eru/weather-app/README.md

 - Creating birds, clouds, shooting stars, and flickering lights was fun, but also frustrating at times
 - Timing elements (e.g., birds disappearing too soon or stars spawning mid-screen) took debugging
 - I used `map()` to generate animation elements, and only during deployment noticed duplicated `key` warnings — fixed with `crypto.randomUUID()`
+- Had an idea for smooth "@"'s animation while hidden text had to push it over, but settled for the clean working solution instead.

 ### 📱 Responsiveness
 - Though I’ve made responsive designs before, this was my first time using **only Tailwind CSS**
 - I mistakenly started with desktop-first layouts, then realized Tailwind is **mobile-first**
   → Spent several evenings refactoring
+- I spend a lot of time trying to deal with a conflict of two containers.
+One wouldn't allow another one to be shown on hover due to `overflow-hidden` property, but I couln't remove it since without it the text glitched before dissapearing.
+That also led to problems with that same component overflowing on `sm` screen layouts due to different languages had to use different word placing on the screen.

 ### 🕒 Timezone Bugs
 - Some buttons and animations wouldn't render properly due to time zone mismatch